AhmedLight654/ForkedGitProject/README.md

 I have added this line by making a pull request

+Note about this forked repo:This repo was forked when the main repository had the main branch set as the default.
+Since then, the main branch has been removed from the main repo for a reason, which are explained-in the README.md file of the master branch in the main repository.

 This project is created to demonstrate my understanding of Git, including repository setup, branching, merging, and remote collaboration using GitHub.

 ## Project Structure